Materials-Data-Science-and-Informatics/dislocation-ontology/CQs/CQs.md

 13. Given a 3-D vector instance ( Burgers vector, vector position, etc), what is the vector magnitude?
 14. Given a Basis of a vector in 3-D space, what are the first, second, and third axis vector?
 15. Given a 3-D vector instance (Burgers vector, vector position, etc), what is the unit?
+16. Given the space group of a crystal structure, what is the bravais lattice centering?
+17. Given the crystal structure, what are the corresponding space group and point group?
+18. Given the point group of a crystal structure, what is the corresponding crystal system?

 ## Answer to CQs via SPARQL